-Does having root canal therapy hurt?
+Does having root canal treatment hurt?

 1) There’s no reason to expect that regularly scheduled appointments will hurt.